otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 An entity asks the service for prekey messages from a particular party, for example, `bob@xmpp.net`.
-Use the resourcePart of a JID to say which versions you are interested on, for example "45" if you are interested on verisons "4" and "5".
+Use the resourcePart of a JID to say which versions you are interested on, for example "45" if you are interested on versions "4" and "5".

 ```